 Why Gums Get Sore

-There are many reasons soreness can occur in your gums – not just periodontal disease.
+There are many reasons why soreness can occur in your gums – periodontal disease is just one of them.
 Brushing and flossing with too much pressure are both habits that can cause aching gums.
-In addition, eating things like crunchy cereal, chips or hot dishes can irritate your gums and cause discomfort because of the abrasions or burns that result.
-And sometimes, when people consume a diet with too few vitamins, or experience a high level of stress, their gums can respond in the same way.
+In addition, eating things like crunchy cereal, chips or hot dishes can irritate your gums and cause discomfort due to the resulting abrasions or burns.
+And sometimes, when people follow a diet with too few vitamins or experience a high level of stress, their gums can respond in the same way.

-Of course, bacteria is still considered the leading cause of gum pain.
-Your gums contour around your teeth and protect the small rubber-band-like fibers that attach your teeth to your bone.
-Inside this little cuff of gums where they meet your teeth is a tiny space where germs love to grow.
-As this space quickly fills with bacteria, it can lead to gingivitis and periodontitis, which the Centers for Disease Control and Prevention (CDC) states are both linked to these germs.
-Gum disease is most often experienced by adults and is more common in men.
+Of course, germs are still considered the leading cause of gum pain.
+Gums contour the teeth and protect the small rubber-band-like fibers that attach the teeth to the bone.
+Inside the little area where gums meet your teeth is a tiny space where germs love to grow.
+As this space quickly fills with germs, it can lead to gum problems and periodontitis, which the Centers for Disease Control and Prevention (CDC) states are linked to these germs.
+Most often experienced by adults, gum disease is also more common in men.

 Painful gums often appear red, purple, ulcerated or puffy.
 Tender gums, on the other hand, often bleed when you brush your teeth.
 If tender gums are left untreated, the attachment of the teeth to the bone can wear away, causing the tooth to come loose or even fall out.In other cases of sore gums, visual mouth sores can appear on the inside of the gums and cheeks.
 Sometimes these mouth sores are called canker sores - even dental professionals do not clearly understand these painful lesions.
 Some suspected causes of canker sores include allergies, changes in food habits, vitamin deficiencies and stress.